potay/letsemailstudents/README.md

 A simple tool which helps you email your CMU students easily.

+Before you use, ensure the settings in settings.py are correct.

 Steps to use:

 1. Create a new python message file using the message template in the 'messages' folder.